DataDog/datadog-agent/docs/cluster-agent/GETTING_STARTED.md

 You can check the status of the Datadog Cluster Agent while running the status command of the agent:
 `agent status`

-If the Datadog Cluster Agent is enabled, you should see:
+If the Datadog Cluster Agent is enabled and correctly configured, you should see:

 ```
 [...]
  =====================
  Datadog Cluster Agent
  =====================
-   Datadog Cluster Agent available at:
+   - Datadog Cluster Agent endpoint detected: https://XXX.XXX.XXX.XXX:5005
+   Successfully Connected to the Datadog Cluster Agent.
+   - Running: {Major:1 Minor:0 Pre:xxx Meta:xxx Commit:xxxxx}
 ```

 Make sure the Cluster Agent service was created before the agents' pods, so that the DNS is available in the environment variables: